Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 • Private pay: The majority of seniors use private pay to cover independent living, assisted living, or memory care.
 Common private pay methods are savings, family member contributions, retirement funds, reverse mortgages, long-term care insurance, Social Security Disability Insurance (SSDI), Supplemental Security Income (SSI), and tax deductions and credits.

-Check out our tips for paying for assisted living and memory care costs to learn more about how to make living at Atria Senior Living a possibility for you or your loved one.
+Check out our resources on paying for assisted living and memory care costs to learn more about how to make living at Atria Senior Living a possibility for you or your loved one.

 Atria Senior Living Reviews and Ratings